RobertDacian/RobertDacian/README.md

 # Abou me

-## A few things about me and who i am.
+### A few things about me and who i am.

+My name is Robert Dacina But, I am originally from Romania, but currently I live in Norway.

+I love traveling, a quiet and relaxing evening, good food , the company of great friends and ofcourse  as you can see in my GitHub account, i also love designing and developing things.